NeowayLabs/data-integration-challenge/README.md

 Read data from CSV file and load into the database to create an entity named **companies**.

-This catalog should contain the following fields: id, company name and zip code.
+This entity should contain the following fields: id, company name and zip code.

 suport file: q1_catalog.csv